Uber rides to new UK cities, check if it’s near you

 We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.

 Uber is expanding rapidly across the UK.
-Buoyed by a series of licensing approvals at the start of the year, the company has broken new ground and led thousands to sign up to become an Uber driver.
+Buoyed by a series of licensing approvals, the company has broken new ground and led thousands to sign up to become an Uber driver.

-Below, we list every city where the transport company is fully operational, as well as the regions where you can expect it soon.
+Below, we list every location where the transport company is fully operational, as well as the regions where you can expect it soon.

 Is Uber available in my city?